Mission & History: 1943–1959

 The 1950s brought growth and change to the medical school, both in the institution's leadership and in its physical presence within the city of Dallas.

-In 1951, the Texas Legislature approved funds for construction of the school's first permanent building, which was occupied in 1955, adjacent to the new Parkland Memorial Hospital.
+In 1951 the Texas Legislature approved funds to construct the school's first permanent building, which was occupied in 1955, adjacent to the new Parkland Memorial Hospital.

-In 1952, Dr. Donald Seldin was appointed Chairman of Internal Medicine and began a long and distinguished career as one of the institution's builders and guiding forces.
+In 1952 Donald Seldin, M.D., was appointed Chairman of Internal Medicine and began a long and distinguished career as one of the institution's builders and guiding forces.
 An affiliation with the Veterans Administration Hospital of Dallas was developed during the 1950s, providing an important additional site for medical education, research, and clinical care.

 From 1954 to 1967, UT Southwestern's administration was led by Dean A. J. Gill.
 By 1959 the number of full-time faculty stood at 100; there were 400 medical students plus more than 100 clinical residents; the annual budget was $4 million; and buildings totaled 250,000 square feet.